 Michelle Lott, principal and founder of Lean RAQA, has been closely monitoring the MDR regulatory situation in Europe and said medical device manufacturers need to quickly take an assessment of where they stand regarding the new regulation and how to best prepare themselves.3

 Under the In Vitro Diagnostic Directive (IVDD), only 20% of devices required NB oversight and there were only 11 NBs designated.
 But under IVDR, 80% of devices will require NB oversight.
 As of yet, not a single NB is designated for the new in vitro regulation.

 “The IVDR is going to impact the industry even more than MDR,” Lott said.

 The MDR and IVDR were created to raise the bar in terms of the quality, safety and transparency that medical devices provide to patients and health care professionals.
 And though both MDD and MDR require CE marks (the European symbol for compliance), under MDR the number of requirements that have to be fulfilled has increased exponentially.

 Enjoying this article?
-You may want to register for this Webinar:
+You may like this Industry Brief:

 Lott said the regulation has effectively upgraded the qualifications for NB organizations, and many NBs lack the qualified personnel to review technical files for device certifications.
 And not only do NBs have to designate against the MDR itself, they also have to designate for the types of devices that they can audit.
 So, even though an NB is designated for MDR, it doesn’t necessarily mean that your devices are within that NB’s scope.